 There are abundant opportunities to build real skills through

-earning badges too.
+too.
 The most obvious example is the Senior

-Traveler badge, but there are plenty more, such as Eco Camper, New Cuisines,
+Traveler badge, but there are plenty more, such as Eco

-Looking to incorporate Girl Scout traditions into your trip?
+Want to include Girl Scout traditions into your trip?
 Look no

-farther than the Juliette Gordon Low Birthplace in Savannah,
+Juliette Gordon Low Birthplace in Savannah, Georgia!
+Your girls

-Scouts) World Centers, which offer low-cost accommodations and
+Centers, which offer low-cost accommodations and special programs

-Are your girls looking to stay closer to home this year?
-Then ask
+And if your troop is looking to stay closer to home this year?
+Ask

 your council about council-owned camps and other facilities that can

-limit your role to facilitating the girls’
+limit your role to facilitating the girls’ brainstorming and planning,